suhlig/gobot-sensors/README.markdown

 * If you try to read a value from the sensor and get a panic from Go, double-check that the device is registered with the framework (e.g. `[]gobot.Device{bme280}`).

 * If you get an error `Humidity disabled`, simply restart the service.
 The sensor exposes this value only on after the first attempt to read it (check the data sheet).

+# TODO

+* Exit on humidity read failure so that systemd restarts the daemon